What Is a Pacemaker?

 There are different types of pacemakers:

-Dual chamber pacemakers use one lead in the atria and one lead in the ventricles of your heart.
+- Dual-chamber pacemakers use one lead in the atria and one lead in the right ventricle of your heart.

-Biventricular pacemaker uses three leads: one placed in the right atrium, one placed in the right ventricle, and one placed in the left ventricle.
+- Biventricular pacemaker uses three leads: one placed in the right atrium, one placed in the right ventricle, and one placed near the left ventricle.

-The doctor programs the minimum heart rate.
+The doctor will program your minimum heart rate.
 When your heart rate drops below that set rate, your pacemaker generates (fires) an electrical impulse that passes through the lead to the heart muscle.
 This causes the heart muscle to contract, creating a heartbeat.

 Pacemakers are usually used to treat the following:

-Bradyarrythmias, slow heart rhythms that may arise from disease in the heart's electrical conduction system (such as the SA node, AV node or HIS-Purkinje system).
+- Bradyarrhythmias.
+These are slow heart rhythms that may arise from disease in the heart's electrical conduction system (such as the SA node, AV node, or HIS-Purkinje system).